-Assigns a physical PC device to emulate the specified PDP-11 serial, network, or digital I/O device.
+Assigns a physical PC device to emulate the specified PDP-11 serial or network device.
 See chapter 6 for information about serial devices.

 pdp11dev is the name of the PDP-11 device name being created.
 It conforms to the syntax defined in section 1.8.
 The first two letters define the device type, and are generally the same as the PDP-11 operating system's name for that device.